machamp-nlp/machamp/README.md

 * `dependency`: uses a deep biaffine parser, needs to read from two columns (first head index, second dependency label).
 * `classification`: sentence level classification, predicts a label for an utterance of text.

-For all the word-level tasks (first five), the data should be formatted similar to the conllu format; comments start with a `#`, there is one word per line, and the annotations are directly behind it (tab-separated).
+For all the word-level tasks (first three), the data should be formatted similar to the conllu format; comments start with a `#`, there is one word per line, and the annotations are directly behind it (tab-separated).
 Lines are seperated by an empty line.
 Make sure all words have the same number of columns.